j3k0/cordova-plugin-purchase/doc/api.md

 The `additionalData` argument can be either:
  - null
- - object with attribute `oldPurchasedSkus`, a string array with the old subscription to upgrade/downgrade. see: [android developer](https://developer.android.com/google/play/billing/billing_reference.html#upgrade-getBuyIntentToReplaceSkus) for more info
+ - object with attribute `oldPurchasedSkus`, a string array with the old subscription to upgrade/downgrade on Android.
+See: [android developer](https://developer.android.com/google/play/billing/billing_reference.html#upgrade-getBuyIntentToReplaceSkus) for more info

 See the ["Purchasing section"](#purchasing) to learn more about the purchase process.